Middelfart: Economy

+Transportation

-Middelfart is served by the passenger rail service between Copenhagen and Jutland.
+Middelfart is served by Middelfart railway station which is served by the passenger rail service between Copenhagen and Jutland.
+It is located on the Copenhagen–Fredericia/Taulov Line which connects the Danish capital, Copenhagen, and the Jutland peninsula by way of the islands of Zealand and Funen.
+It offers direct InterCity services to Copenhagen, Odense, Aalborg, Aarhus and Esbjerg as well as regional train services to Fredericia and Odense.

 Gammel Havn (Old Harbour) dates from the 1830s.
-At the beginning of the 20th century it was extended and deepened to the east.
+At the beginning of the 20th century, it was extended and deepened to the east.

 Landmarks

 Middelfart Church, dedicated to St Nicholas, is located close to the harbour at the end of Algade.
 Built in several stages, it has a Late Romanesque chancel, a tower first constructed in the 14th century and a nave with aisles from the late 15th century.
 The richly carved altarpiece is from 1650.

 Henner Friiser Hus, a half-timbered house on Brogade dating from around 1575, is now part of Middelfart Museum and contains exhibitions related to the history of the town.
 Restoration work on the building was completed in March 2014.

 The Kulturøen (literally, "Culture Island") Cultural Centre contains the public library, a cinema, a restaurant, a café and the tourist office.

 Sport

 Middelfart is home to football team Middelfart G&BK.
 Middelfart played host to the 1998 UCI World Cyclocross championships.